jfrog/trainings/course-4/lab-4/README.md

    jf docker scan  java-app:1.0.0 --watches CI --fail=false
    ```

-2. Update your shell script with scanning the artifact representing your application
+2. Update your shell script by scanning the artifact representing your application